openownership/openownership.beta/_visualisation/optional/charts.md

 position: 2.04
 ---

 Charts are an [Optional Feature](/visualisation/optional) of BOVS Diagrams.
-It allows you to add a chart directly into the diagram which summarises the Beneficiaries of a given Entity.
+It allows you to add a chart directly into the diagram which summarises the Beneficial Owners of a given Entity.
 {: .lead}

 If you find that you want to draw more than a couple [Indirect Lines](/visualisation/optional/annotation) leading to a given Entity, you are probably better summarising that information with a Chart.
-Instead of drawing Indirect Lines, the Chart has a bar for each Beneficiary whose interest you want to summarise.
+Instead of drawing Indirect Lines, the Chart has a bar for each Beneficial Owner whose interest you want to summarise.

 ## Appearance

 ![BOVS Diagram with Optional Feature for Charts](/visualisation/diagrams/bovs-optional-charts.png){: style="width: 62.5%" }

-Charts are shown as bar charts attached to the Node of the given Entity.
+**Charts are shown as bar charts** attached to the Node of the given Entity.

-* The chart shows a breakdown of either the Beneficiaries with ownership interest or those with control interest.
+* The chart shows a breakdown of either the Beneficial Owners with ownership interest or those with control interest.
 * The chart appears on the appropriate side of the Node according to the [Chirality](/visualisation/core/chirality) rule.
 * Nodes may have 2 charts; one each for its ownership and control breakdown.

-Each chart should include one bar for each Beneficiary that you want to highlight.
+**Each chart should include one bar for each Beneficial Owner** (considering the relevant type of interest).

-* The Beneficiaries may be different between ownership and control charts.
+* The Beneficial Owners may be different, or in a different order, between ownership and control charts.
-* Label each bar with its value (percentage) and the Beneficiary it relates to.
+* Label each bar with its value (percentage) and the Beneficial Owner it relates to.
-  * The Beneficiary should be identified using the same Label that appears beneath that Beneficiary's Node.
+  * The Beneficial Owner should be identified using the same Label that appears beneath that Beneficial Owner's Node.
   * The bar label should appear on the outside end of the bar.
 * Colour the bar according to the [Colour](/visualisation/optional/colour) rules (if you are using them).
-* Attempt to sort bars by the level of interest, using a consistent sorting direction across your diagram.
+* Attempt to sort bars by the strength of interest, using a consistent sorting direction across your diagram.

-The chart must have a scale.
+**The chart must have a scale.**

 * The scale runs from 0% at the closest point to the Node, to 100% at the further point.
 * Label the scale either Ownership or Control as appropriate.

-The chart must be complete (otherwise it will be misleadingly oversimplified).
+**The chart must be complete** (otherwise it will be misleadingly oversimplified).

-* All Beneficiaries present in the main diagram should have representation within the Chart, either by:
+* All Beneficial Owners present in the main diagram should have representation within the Chart.
-  * Appearing directly, labelled against a bar; or
-  * The inclusion of a Beneficiary that is further along the Chain.
-* If this leads to a Chart with too many bars, so you can group multiple Beneficiaries into a single bar (see below).
+* If this leads to a Chart with too many bars, you can group multiple Beneficial Owners into a single bar (see below).
-* In practice, it is likely you will want to show a separate bar for each Beneficiary that you want to highlight, and then one further grouped bar for all other Beneficiaries.
+* In practice, it is likely you will want to show a separate bar for each Beneficial Owner that you consider [relevant](/visualisation/core/relevance), and then one further grouped bar for all other Beneficial Owners.

 ## Bar Grouping